Addaoud/IntronRetention/README.md

                         Use this option to load an existing FSei model from model_path -p, --pretrain        Use this option to load Sei pretrained weights -f, --freeze          Use this option to freeze Sei pretrained weights.
-This option should be used with -p -t, --train           Use this option to train the model -e, --evaluate        Use this option to evaluate the model
+This option should be used with -p -b, --block           Use this option to build the FSei model with a custom fine-tuning block.
+  -t, --train           Use this option to train the model -e, --evaluate        Use this option to evaluate the model